About Relics

 These are relics used or owned by the saint during their life or in death.
 They may include pieces of clothing and items such as their coffin/tomb used in their burial.

-These items which have been touched to First or Second Class relics or by the saint themselves while living.
-In many cases these are pieces of cloth or paper.
-These relics are sometimes referred to as “ex indumentis” which technically translated means from the clothing.
+These items which have been touched to first or second class relics or by the saint themselves while living.
+Sometimes these are pieces of cloth that are labeled as “ex indumentis” which literally translated means from the clothing, but are in actuality touched relics.
+Third class relics may also be pieces of paper, oils, rosaries, medals, crosses, or other items touched for the purpose of making a third class relic.

 Common Latin Descriptions for the Source of Relics: